Azure/azure-sdk-for-python/doc/dev/docstring_typehint.md

 # Docstrings and Type Hints

-All public methods should have docstrings to document the parameters, keywords, and return types for each method.
+All public methods should have docstrings to document the parameters, keywords, exceptions raised, and return types for each method.
 Models and clients should also document properties, instance variables, and class variables.

 * [Docstrings](#docstrings)
     * [Method Docstrings](#method_docstrings)